Examining Calvinism by the Light of Scripture

 Irresistible Grace

-Does God give selected individuals an inward saving call that necessarily changes their desires and infallibly produces …
+Does God give selected individuals an inward saving call that necessarily changes their desires and infallibly produces faith, or does God graciously …

 Perseverance of the Saints